Skip to content

 Leiden has one of the oldest synagogues in the Netherlands.
 There was also a Talmud Torah (Boys Torah School) that was destroyed in the Leiden Gunpowder disaster on 12 Jan 1807.

-In its aftermath Louis Napoléon Bonaparte, ruler over the Netherlands (on behalf of the French) decided to build a University in the city.
+In 1575 Willem De Zwijger (of Orange) decided to build a University in the city of Leiden to reward the city for it’s resistance against the Spanish.
 The University of Leiden was the second to open its gates for Jews.
 The 1st European University to accept Jews was that of Padua, Italy.

 Kashrus Lists